Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * **Algorithm (Mark and Sweep):**
   * **Mark:** The utility first calculates the complete set of all "live" Provenance Hashes that are reachable from the provided pipeline configuration.
   * **Sweep:** It then iterates through all keys in the `IStorageBackend` instance.
 For any key that is not in the "live" set, it calls the `backend.delete(key)` method to reclaim storage space.

 ---

+## 7. The Logging System

+To provide clear, contextual feedback to the user and aid in debugging, the framework implements a robust logging system built on the `mathworks/advanced-logger`.
+This system is designed for flexibility, centralized control, and graceful error handling.

+### 7.1.
+Logger Implementation Strategy

+The framework will use `mathworks/advanced-logger` directly, leveraging its **named singleton pattern** rather than passing logger objects through dependency injection.
+This approach simplifies component constructors and reduces "plumbing" overhead while retaining all the benefits of centralized configuration.

+* **Centralized Configuration:** The core `pipeline.run()` function is the single point of control for logger configuration.
+It reads the user's `config.logging` settings and applies them globally to all named loggers used throughout the framework.
+This guarantees consistent behavior across the entire pipeline.
+* **Named Singletons:** Each internal component will obtain its specific logger instance by calling `mlog.Logger('ComponentName')` directly.
+A hierarchical naming convention (e.g., `pipeline:orchestrator`, `pipeline:storage:manager`) will be used to provide clear context in log outputs.
+* **No Internal Configuration:** Components will not configure their own logger instances.
+They will rely on the central configuration established by `pipeline.run()`.

+### 7.2.
+Dual-Output and Verbosity

+The logging system is capable of writing to two destinations simultaneously, with independent verbosity levels.

+* **Outputs:** Log messages can be sent to the MATLAB Command Window and a user-specified log file.
+If `config.logging.filepath` is not provided, output will only be sent to the console.
+* **Verbosity Levels:** The system supports a rich set of verbosity levels, configurable independently for the console and the log file:
+  * `mlog.Level.INFO` (Default): Provides a high-level summary of pipeline progress, including job start/end, caching events, and key milestones.
+  * `mlog.Level.DEBUG`: A verbose output for developers, including fine-grained details like Provenance Hashes, resolver steps, and low-level I/O operations.
+  * `mlog.Level.WARNING`: Reports on potential issues that do not immediately halt the pipeline.
+  * `mlog.Level.ERROR`: Documents serious issues within a job that require attention.
+  * `mlog.Level.FATAL`: Reserved for unrecoverable errors that force a pipeline shutdown.
+  * `mlog.Level.OFF`: Suppresses all output.

+### 7.3.
+Robust Error Logging and Handling

+The framework prioritizes logging all errors before handling them, ensuring critical information is never lost.
+This approach is fundamental to enabling the `config.error_mode` functionality.

+* **Log Before Handling:** All errors caught within `try/catch` blocks (especially in the `Executor`) will be logged using the `mlog.Level.ERROR` or `mlog.Level.FATAL` level, including the full message and stack trace.
+This is done *before* the framework decides how to proceed based on `config.error_mode`.
+* **Graceful Termination:** Instead of allowing unhandled errors to crash the MATLAB process, the framework will log fatal errors and perform a controlled shutdown.
+This ensures that resources like file locks are properly released, and the final state of the pipeline is clean and predictable.
+* **Consistency with `config.error_mode`:** This controlled approach allows the `Orchestrator` to reliably respond to job failures according to the `config.error_mode` (`'resilient'` or `'fail_fast'`).
+The logged fatal error is the signal that triggers this state machine transition.

+---